Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 1. Implement the overall grid square
 1. Implement the game board
 1. Implement the "next block" area
-1. Implement the score board
+1. Implement the scoreboard
 1. Arrange the layout of the game
 1. Implement the controls
 1. Implement the message popup
 1. Implement the actions and reducers
 1. Do some code organizing and cleanup
 1. Implement state and shapes
-1. Connect each component up to state and reducers
+1. Connect each component up to the state and reducers
 1. Implement block rotation
 1. Implement moving blocks
 1. Building a timer system